 - Media, both mainstream publications and organic-focused, niche newsletters: this is a perfect spot to gather story material, to research stories directly on a first-person basis with the marketers, to line up future advertisers and to get new writers and contributors.
 The Conference last year ran an Eco-Writer’s Intensive workshop for those wanting to forge a career.
 Check out the several booths with the Organic Media Partner sign hanging at their table – these are the confirmed supporters of organics.
 Our Media Relations professional, Katrina Simmons, can link with you pre-Conference or at the Conference (see Contacting Us for Katrina’s info).

 - Academic professionals: University staff and graduate students can talk directly with the farmer activists in organic production.
 By coming out to the Expo, you can get the sense of the organic sector and then plan which new course materials need to be designed.
-OACC (listed above) has a table right on the Main Level of the Expo and they can provide invaluable guidance in these issues.
+OACC (listed above) has an active presence in the Guelph Conference (Jan.
+31 – major SOILS SEMINAR + Feb.
+2 – Research Needs (noon Meet & Greet).

 - Students: both those who are ecologically-inclined and those who have only just begun to think about organic alternatives.
 Students can find jobs, get internships, do work-stints, buy and sample products, participate in various study programs – and in some cases “these students have their life-path changed while here” (Conf.
 Mgr’s comment: Hey, why not?
 Get involved… this could be a good career.)
 And for those students just walking through the U.C. who ‘stumble upon’ the Conference, please stop and try a sample of the organic fair trade chocolate !
 We often get inquiries from high school students in a ‘sustainability class’ and we strongly encourage this kind of attendance to take advantage of the cheap Saturday-Sunday student rates.